 - Please help your children to learn their times tables.
 Remember to use TTRS!
 Click here for fun activities to support your child's times table learning.

-For our class read, this term, we continue with Holes by Louis Sachar.
+For our class read, this term, we will be reading Holes by Louis Sachar

 Autumn term: This term our topic is ...

 People, People, Everywhere...